Practical Information 2022-2023

 See your respective starting group in this Prospectus.
 For the respective information sessions, see the information sessions overview.

-You can find additional course information in this Prospectus as well as in the Brightspace page.
-Your instructor will communicate with you in Brightspace via your Umail account.
+You can find additional course information in the Prospectus as well as on the Brightspace page (You have direct access to your courses in Brightspace upon registration).
+Your instructor will communicate with you via Brightspace and via your uMail account.
 Make sure you have access to this account before your classes start to ensure that you are well-informed about possible preparations and instructions.

 Thesis Lab (scriptieatelier)